abhishekagarwalnpl/QHAL-copy/specs/hal_features.rst

 Level 1 access types are not required to return responses as the latency to acknowledge them would impact significantly performance and quantum up time.

 ..
-[1] Due to the requirment that a Level 1 HAL operates well within qubit decoherence time, it is assumed that the latencies required to implement these commands are too large.
-..
-[2]	This is still open for debate and will depend on hardware provider as well as qubit tech.
+[1]	This is still open for debate and will depend on hardware provider as well as qubit tech.
 Likely, something to include in metadata rather than specify.
 ..
 [3]	If a vendor conforms to the structure of the HAL for their internal features then they could benefit from examples and some standardisation for their group properties APIs even if not for their implementation.
 ..
 [4]	Consequently, do we want to explicitly state that members of this category may not translate across implementations, resulting in defaulting back to core commands and speeds?
 [Tentative response in Multi-Level HAL additional considerations]
 ..
 [5] For optional commands, the hardware provider has to specify the HAL level(s) to which they apply.